-Québec's Charter of the French Language (Charter) affirms French as that province's official language.
-The Charter grants French-language rights to everyone in Québec, both as workers and as consumers.
-Anyone who does business in Québec - anyone with an address in Québec and anyone who distributes, retails or otherwise makes a product available in Québec - is therefore subject to rules about how they interact with the public and how they operate internally inside the province.
+Québec's Charter of the French Language (Charter) affirms French as that province's official language, the only language of the Québec nation and one of the foundations of its identity and distinct culture.
+The Charter grants French-language rights to everyone in Québec, both as workers and as consumers of goods and services.
+Anyone who carries on activities in Québec is therefore subject to rules about how they interact with the public and how they operate internally inside the province.